eclipse-openj9/openj9/test/README.md

 Please refer to the [video and tutorial](https://blog.adoptopenjdk.net/2018/02/adding-third-party-application-tests-adoptopenjdk) that describes how to add container-based 3rd party application tests (run inside of Docker images).
-These tests are added and run in the automated test builds at the AdoptOpenJDK project.
+These tests are added and run in the automated test builds at the Adoptium project.

 ## 3) How to disable a test?